sarshardorosti/EEG_DataSet/README.md

 - **IEEE DataPort**: Datasets from IEEE, including EEG.
   Address: https://ieee-dataport.org/

-## Contributing
-We welcome contributions to enhance this repository.
-To contribute:
-1. Verify dataset links and update their status if outdated.
-2. Add new EEG datasets with descriptions and verified addresses.
-3. Submit pull requests with clear, descriptive commit messages.

 Please review the [CONTRIBUTING.md](CONTRIBUTING.md) file for detailed guidelines.
 For questions or suggestions, open an issue or contact the maintainers.

 ## License